(left) Bastion; (right) Porte Cabirole with inscription with the name of the Roman town

 The layout of the apse initially puzzled art historians because it did not seem to correspond to that of the interior.
 This led to hypothesize it belonged to a Carolingian church, but an in-depth study of its structure eventually indicated that it is coeval to the interior.
 Excavations under the apse however have unearthed traces of an earlier small church.

-In 1998 both the former Cathedral of Saint-Bertrand-de-Comminges and Saint-Just-de-Valcabrère were included in the UNESCO World Heritage List with other French churches on the route to Santiago de Compostela, e.g. Basilica of Saint-Sernin at Toulouse and Basilica of Saint-Seurin (Severinus) at Bordeaux.
+In 1998 both the former Cathedral of Saint-Bertrand-de-Comminges and Saint-Just-de-Valcabrère were included in the UNESCO World Heritage List with other French churches on the route to Santiago de Compostela, e.g. Basilica of Saint-Sernin at Toulouse, Basilica of Saint-Seurin (Severinus) at Bordeaux, Saint-Front at Perigueux and Saint-Eutrope at Saintes.

 Horse breeding farm near Saint-Just-de-Valcabrère